adoptium/adoptium.net/content/blog/aqavit-in-2025/index.md

 ### Change-Based Testing (CBT) - Phase 1

-Enables smarter testing by executing only the tests relevant to changed code areas.
+Changed-based testing enables smarter testing by executing only the tests relevant to changed code areas.
 This cuts resource usage without sacrificing test coverage and quality.

 Phase 1 of this feature is relatively 'crude', but still useful.
 It identifies what changes have happened in the upstream repository between the tag of the current build under test and the tag of the previous release.
 Upon setting search strings, typically directory paths, the automation can warn the user that certain packages have changed.
 We can then correlate those directories with test targets and make decisions about what targets should be run, and which test targets to de-prioritize.